General Zod: DC Universe

 In June 2016, the DC Rebirth event relaunched DC Comics' entire line of comic book titles, in which General Zod continues to appear within DC titles.
 In December 2017, DC Comics ended the Rebirth branding, opting to include everything under a larger DC Universe banner and naming.
-As part of the DC Rebirth relaunch, General Zod is once again imprisoned within the Phantom Zone.
+As part of the DC Rebirth relaunch, Zod is once again imprisoned within the Phantom Zone.
 He is trapped within the boundaries of the Black Vault, a secret facility hidden in the Laptev Sea.
-Amanda Waller sends the Suicide Squad to steal the contents of the Black Vault and bring them back to her; however, in unlocking the previously hermetically sealed area, they unwittingly allow Zod to tear open the now unstable link between Earth and the Phantom Zone and once again break free.
+Amanda Waller sends the Suicide Squad to steal the contents of the Black Vault and bring them back to her, but they unwittingly allow Zod to escape.
 She attempts to 'recruit' Zod by implanting a kryptonite explosive in his head, but he finally proves too dangerous when he uses a mirror and his heat vision to literally cut the bomb out of his own skull, forcing Rick Flag to sacrifice himself to seal the Zone before Zod can release his army.
-Zod manages to retrieve his family from the Zone while fighting alongside the Superman Revenge Squad- Cyborg Superman, Eradicator, Mongul and Metallo- and escapes Earth to establish himself as a dictator on another planet with his family.
+Zod manages to retrieve his family from the Zone while fighting alongside the Superman Revenge Squad - Cyborg Superman, Eradicator, Mongul, and Metallo - and escapes Earth to establish himself as a dictator on another planet with his family.
 He nearly kills Hal Jordan when the Green Lantern Corps discover his presence on the planet before both sides are forced to withdraw and recuperate.